datastax/astrapy/README.md

 The default read behaviour can be changed by setting `serdes_options.custom_datatypes_in_reading` to False, in which case UDT data will be returned as a regular `dict`.

-The following code demonstrates the default read and write behaviour, assuming the table created earlier is available:
+The following code demonstrates the default read and write behaviour, using the `udt_table` just created:

 ```python
 from astrapy.data_types import DataAPIDictUDT